• Home

 “There is a direct correlation between brand reputation and profit.
 If there’s damage to the reputation, then there’ll almost always be damage to the bottom line.”

 Today, information about a business is readily available to any member of the public via a quick Google search and a look over the organisation’s social media pages.
 This is both a blessing and a curse.
 Positive user experiences and testimonials about a company are simple to find.
 So too are negative experiences and organisational errors can spread to all corners of the globe in minutes.
-Due to this, reputation management has become all the more important to companies, with many realising that an effective reputation management strategy is key.

-How to do reputation management
+How to manage your reputation

 Perception is everything and developing and investing in multiple reputation management strategy tactics is the best way to ensure a company’s public image is what they want it to be.
 The following are initiatives that can be taken to achieve this goal: